jgonggrijp/framework-performance-test/README.md

-# React.js Performance Tests
+# Framework Performance Test

+This was forked from @jonmiles' *React.js Performance Tests*.
+I still have to update this README.
+You find the old version below.

 The main objective was to test React.js’ relative performance of rendering browser updates against comparable frameworks, or approaches.

 ![View](results/react-v2-timeline-1.PNG)